Congress of the People (South African political party): Allan Boesak

 The elevation of Boesak to the COPE leadership, given his record as a convicted malefactor, drew considerable censure from press and public alike.
 It was intimated that the party's self-projection as a morally pure alternative had been sullied.
 On 5 February 2009, on his Facebook page, Lekota urged supporters:

 We should also not be distracted now by who serves in the interim leadership, because ultimately the people's voice will be heard.
 They will vote for their leaders, and everyone else will apply for a job and be interviewed to obtain any position.
 So, you see, I am not bothered by who joins COPE, or if the individual has a criminal record, or not.
 Is it not so, that if a gangster goes to church, he expects to dance to gospel music, not kwaito?
 He's fully aware of what music determines the song and dance in church.
 No-one is forced to join COPE – people join voluntarily, fully aware of what the organisation stands for.
 So, why worry about who joins?
 Let them; they'll dance to our music!

 Leadership conflict

 In August 2022, deputy president Willie Madisha stated that leader Mosiuoa Lekota had been suspended.
 Lekota subsequently stated that his suspension was illegitimate, as Madisha, along with secretary for communications Dennis Bloem and secretary for elections Mzwandile Hleko had themselves been suspended.
 A press conference called by Lekota descended into a fistfight between the rival factions.

 Madisha was fired by COPE in June 2023.

 Bloem resigned from the party in August 2023, saying that party leader Mosiuoa Lekota had turned the party into a 'laughing stock', and that he no longer wanted to be a part of 'stomach politics'.

+Mosiuoa Lekota passed away on 4 March 2025 at a Johannesburg hospital after a period of illness, he was 77 years old.